 For applicants of Aboriginal or Torres Strait Islander descent costs are subsidised and accommodation for the week-long intensive program will be provided.

-Applications will open early 2018.
+Applications will open in July 2018.

 Please subscribe to our e-newsletter if you would like to receive updates regarding this course and other upcoming Melbourne CSHE programs.